I am a school teacher with a love for writing short stories, usually with a humorous twist.

 - the cashier’s supply of coinage is run out and she needs to procure replacements by making contact with the office located in the bowels of the store.

-By joining the longest queue, you are in fact joining a group of Mensa members.
+By joining the longest queue, you are joining a group of Mensa members.
 Why?
 Because only clever people would choose to wait in the longest stream of people, knowing that somehow it will quickly become the shortest.

 3. Don’t stop to talk with anyone.

 Stopping in the store to chat with anyone is anathema.
 A friend of your wife’s calls out your name, you turn your head and at the same time see her pushing her trolley in your direction.
 There is no escape.
-Protocol and diplomacy dictates that you at least acknowledge her existence before tactfully trying to retreat at the earliest opportunity.
+Protocol and diplomacy dictate that you at least acknowledge her existence before tactfully trying to retreat at the earliest opportunity.

 Her empty shopping cart is a sign of danger.
 It means that she has just arrived and is not averse to a protracted conversation.
 In your cart, on the other hand, there is ice-cream, yoghurt and other products that begin to melt at an exponential rate now that they are no longer residing in the freezer.